Azerbaijani name: Suffixless surnames

 Much like Turkish names Azerbaijani law also accepts suffixless surnames, exceptions are surnames including noble titles like Agha, Khan or Bey.

 Specific cases

 Children born out of wedlock can still bear surnames of their biological parents even if they are not married, they have same rights as any other children.
-If father is not known, any children will carry their matrineal surname.
+If the father is not known, any children will carry their matrineal surname.

 Minority names

 There are several law prohibitions for names, but none of those apply to ethnic minorities and they are free to use names according to their cultures.
 This means ethnic Azerbaijanis cannot name their daughters Elizabeth or their sons George but ethnic Russian citizens can.